 What is Ethereum and its use cases?

-Ethereum itself is a distributed blockchain network capable of executing smart contracts, which power everything from tokens to sophisticated applications.
+Ethereum is a distributed blockchain network capable of executing smart contracts, which power everything from tokens to sophisticated applications.
 This range made it possible to develop solutions such as stablecoins and self-executing contracts, making DeFi possible.

 Decentralized finance (DeFi) includes a vast array of services and apps that operate with the help of blockchain and cryptocurrencies.
 It’s been around for years but truly gained recognition in mid-2020, and even now about 90% of it is on Ethereum.